 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Third-quarter corporate earnings season is in full swing.
-So far, we haven’t seen any major negative surprises, outside of the known weak spots.
-The consumer discretionary sector continued to report subdued demand in key markets like China and, to a lesser extent, Europe and the US.
-The automobile sector also continued to struggle7
+The third quarter earnings season largely concluded in November.
+Overall, there were no major negative surprises, outside of known weak spots.
+In particular, subdued demand in the consumer discretionary sector continued to impact earnings, especially in key markets like China and, to a lesser extent, Europe and the US.
+The automotive sector also continued to struggle8.

-Our base case remains that revenue and earnings growth will improve over the coming quarters, as the rate-cutting cycle boosts consumer confidence and stimulates economic activity.
-However, geopolitical tensions pose a downside risk to the 2025 recovery scenario.
-Another risk is the potential resurfacing of inflationary pressures if a sharp increase in global freight prices feeds into higher goods prices.
-Overall, we remain of the view that investment-grade company fundamentals are in good shape thanks to the deleveraging by corporates over the past few years.
+Our base case remains that, over the coming quarters, revenue and earnings growth will pick up as the rate cutting cycle aids consumer confidence and stimulates economic activity, albeit under the revised macroeconomic expectations that the recovery will likely be slower than previously expected.
+Geopolitical tensions continue to pose a downside risk to the 2025 earnings recovery scenario.
+Away from earnings, we remain of the view that overall, IG company fundamentals are in good shape thanks to the broad deleveraging undertaken by many firms over the past few years.

-The technical outlook remains positive.
-Since the beginning of the year, we have observed steady inflows into investment-grade credit.
-With central banks now on a cutting path and credit yields still at attractive levels, we expect demand for credit to remain strong.
+The technical backdrop across credit markets remains positive.
+Since the beginning of the year, we have observed steady inflows into IG credit.
+With most central banks now firmly on a cutting path and credit yields still at attractive levels, we expect demand for credit to remain strong.
+The steepening of yield curves should further support the flow of funds from money markets into bonds.

 Emerging markets